On the day

 What ID do I need on the day of the theory test?

 Your UK photocard provisional driving licence.
-If you only have a paper (pre-1998) licence, you also need a valid passport.
+If you only have an old-format paper licence (DVLA stopped issuing those when photocards were introduced in 1998, so this is increasingly rare), you also need a valid passport.
 Wrong or missing ID means the test is cancelled with no refund.

 Source: gov.uk — what to take to your theory test